Look to the Future

 With large wheels and short overhangs, the QS Inspiration carries a sporty silhouette with a deeply sculpted door.
 The front door is much larger, giving the concept coupe-like styling.
 Up front the badge and Infiniti name light up, providing a unique view at night.
 Inside are four individual bucket seats — the driver’s seat possesses its own unique color and material.
-Although the QS Inspiration is unlikely to go into production as show here, the automaker does state this concept is a preview of a forthcoming production model.
+Although the QS Inspiration is unlikely to go into production as shown here, the automaker does state that this concept is a preview of a forthcoming production model.

 Infiniti QX Inspiration — Detroit

 Infiniti debuted the QX Inspiration concept in Detroit as a prelude to an all-electric, all-wheel-drive SUV from Nissan’s luxury brand.
 A midsize SUV concept, the QX Inspiration introduces a new direction for Infiniti electric vehicles, with design flexibility provided by a new dedicated electric vehicle architecture.
 Infiniti plans to launch a range of high-performance electrified vehicles that will include fully electric, e-Power and performance hybrid models.
 The electrified powertrains will be paired with dedicated platforms and vehicle architecture to deliver high performance, range confidence and low emissions.